-recently warned: "For the first time in nearly 300 years, important forces in American society are questioning the free exercise of religion in principle - suggesting that free exercise of religion may be a bad idea, or at least, a right to be minimized."
-Other respected scholars share his concern that religious freedom in America is at risk.
+But religious liberty is fragile, too easily taken for granted and too often neglected.
+A leading religious liberty scholar, Professor Douglas Laycock of the University of Virginia, recently warned: "For the first time in nearly 300 years, important forces in American society are questioning the free exercise of religion in principle - suggesting that free exercise of religion may be a bad idea, or at least, a right to be minimized."
+Other respected scholars share the assessment that the future of religious liberty in America is imperiled.
+5

-I. Congress's Passage of the Religious Freedom Restoration Act was a Singular Achievement that Protects All Americans' Religious Freedom.
+I. Congress's Passage of the Religious Freedom Restoration Act was a Singular Achievement that Protects All Americans' Religious Liberty.

-Congress's passage of RFRA was a singular achievement.
-For twenty-six years, RFRA has been the preeminent federal safeguard of all Americans' religious freedom.
-As heretical as it sounds, RFRA actually protects the average American's religious freedom far more than the First Amendment does.
-The need for RFRA was the direct result of the Supreme Court's dramatic weakening, in 1990, of the First Amendment's protection of religious freedom.
+Congress's passage of the Religious Freedom Restoration Act of 1993 (RFRA)6 was a singular achievement.
+For over two decades, RFRA has been the preeminent federal safeguard of all Americans' religious liberty.
+As heretical as it sounds, RFRA actually protects the average American's religious liberty more than the First Amendment protects her religious liberty.
+This is the direct result of the Supreme Court's dramatic narrowing, in 1990 in Employment Division v.
+Smith, of the protection the First Amendment offers free exercise of religion.